New Changes to Pull Rate Limits Coming to the Docker Hub

 Register for a free account

-If, on the other hand, just doubling the above limit will give enough manoeuvre for your business, then you should probably register for a free account and configure your CI/CD to use it.
+If, on the other hand, just doubling the above pull rate limit will give enough manoeuvre for your business, then you should probably register for a free account and configure your CI/CD to use it.
 Of course, in that case, bear in mind that your chosen pull capacity will be capped at 200 pulls.

 Register and subscribe to a paid Docker Hub plan $$

 The other obvious solution would be to purchase a Pro plan for your CI/CD environment and configure it for data transfers with hub.docker.com.
 This would give you unlimited pull requests and would ensure your CI/CD pipelines are never hampering your business expansion.